 „Cammerton“ means the tone all instruments of an ensemble tune on.
 Before it was defined in 1939, it was different all over the world.
 It depended on the region music was played in and on the type of music.
 For example organs in churches were usually tuned higher than harpsicords in courts.
 And in Italy the „Cammerton“ was higher than in France.
 Today, we tune on a different tone for every epoch.
 This is why the name Trio Cammerton shows the variety of the ensemble.

-Since many years, Barbara Adamczyk, Karin Gemeinhardt und Jānis Tretjuks are engaged in historical performance: as soloists and in different ensembles like the Akademie für Alte Musik Berlin or the Kölner Akademie.
+Since many years, Barbara Adamczyk, Karin Gemeinhardt und Jānis Tretjuks are engaged in historical performance: as soloists and in different ensembles like the Akademie für Alte Musik Berlin, L’Arpa Festante or the Collegium 1704 Prague.
 All three musicians love chamber music.

 In 2012 the Trio had its international debut at the Utrecht Early Music Fringe Festival.
 Furthermore it was chosen next to five other ensembles to play at the Young Artists Presentation of the AMUZ Festival van Flaanderen Antwerpen.